 Consider this at your elevator pitch, your potential hook to recruiters that will put you leagues in front of your competition.
 Use this as a summary if you’re an experienced pharmacist with years of prescription dispensing and logging, making your best skills and achievements stand out.

-*Highly experienced and driven retail pharmacist with 10+ years of providing healthcare services to local community.
+Highly experienced and driven retail pharmacist with 10+ years of providing healthcare services to the local community.
 Have increased revenue for CVS by 15% per quarter for the past 5 years.
-Desire to leverage managerial skills in national, multi-venue role. * Alternatively, here’s a summary that could use a little more work:
+Looking to leverage managerial skills in national, multi-venue role.

 A great work experience section is as follows: